 In line with this, you might be wondering how you can install blinds on your own.
 While there are many types you can install without professional assistance, listed below are the easiest ones to have in your home.

 • Drilled Blinds

-As for most cases, you can have your blinds installed by drilling them onto a wall.
+In most cases, you can have your blinds installed by drilling holes in the wall, inserting plastic screw anchors and then screwing the blinds mounting brackets into the plugs.
 This will ensure that they’re mounted correctly and will not fall off.
-You can do this with roller blinds, wooden blinds, Venetian blinds, or practically any blinds that require drill installation.
-For a peg, know that Venetian blind installation is the standard of most installation systems.
+You can do this with roller blinds, wooden blinds, Venetian blinds, or practically any blinds that are wall mounted.

 Before pulling out that power drill, though, familiarize yourself with a few steps to ensure a successful blinds installation, even prior to the act of drilling per se:

 Step 1: Measure And Determine The Mount

 Before heading to the store, you need to take proper measurements of all your windows, and not just one, even if they all look the same.
 Next, assess if windows for certain areas of the house would be better with an inside or outside mount.

 When you choose an outside mount, the window and blinds will look larger, illuminating a bigger area.
 Go outside and measure along the edges of the window case from there.

 For an inside mount, measure the edge where the glass meets the case and on all four sides of the window case as well.
 If there’s a difference in the numbers, use the smallest measurement to ensure that it could fit perfectly inside.

 Purchasing the set you prefer now becomes easy when equipped with the proper measurements.
 You could choose from different kinds of blinds and work with the type of mount you like.